By Janet K. Keeler

 Florida is open for business in the summer and the activities don’t hide in the air conditioning, that’s for sure.
 The state’s dramatic summer weather is the backdrop for music and dance festivals, and food extravaganzas that celebrate seafood and tropical fruit.

-Here are 15 more summer events to keep you busy.
+But that's just the tip of the sandbar.
+Here are some sizzling Florida summer events to keep you busy.

 Moonlight, Turtles and You

 Get close to nature, with supervision of course, on the Summer Moonlight Sea Turtle Walks sponsored by the Museum of Discovery & Science at the beach in Fort Lauderdale.
 Your guide will explain the mysteries and myths of these glorious creatures.
 There’s a chance that you just might see a 300-pound loggerhead looking for a spot to lay her eggs.

 There are a number of Pride events around the state, celebrating LGBT communities with parades and festivals.
 One of the largest Pride parades in the Southeast is St. Pete Pride in St. Petersburg, and this year the revelry shifts to the busy downtown core.
 There are other events leading up to the parade.
 The Stonewall Pride Street Festival & Parade is an 11-hour hootenanny in Wilton Manors, culminating with a twilight parade.
 Key West shows its pride during a five-day celebration that includes a film festival, dance parties and shows, a street fair and the “Pride in Our Community” parade.